-The Graduate Programme ‘Precision Health’ offers a unique training to excellence research to form students to the innovative concepts that will drive tomorrow’s health management.
-It is open to talented Biologists, MD and PharmaD from local, national and international origin, to form the next generation research leaders for academia, industry and biotech.
+The Graduate Programme ‘Precision Health’ offers a unique training to excellence research to form students to the innovative concepts that will drive tomorrow’s research and health management.
+It is open to talented Biologists, MD and PharmaD from national and international origin, to form the next generation research leaders for academia, industry and biotech.

 All the students will achieve a mandatory international mobility during their training in the partners of the Graduate Programme.